BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 6.9 =
+Fixes regression in shortcode version attribute.
+Versions prior to 6.7 must update in order to maintain compatibility with the BibleGet search endpoint

 = 6.8 =
 Aesthetic fixes for icons and buttons.
 Versions prior to 6.7 must update in order to maintain compatibility with the BibleGet search endpoint